 Their conversation lasted far into the night, fueled by a rekindled fire and renewed hope this early Christmas morn.

 “Sing praise to the LORD, you His godly ones, And give thanks to His holy name.
 For His anger is but for a moment, His favor is for a lifetime; Weeping may last for the night, But a shout of joy comes in the morning”

 Alan Summers, GBC Elder

-Next up: Chapters 7 and 8 complete the story.
+Next up: Chapters 3 and 4 continue the story.

 All Scripture quotations are from the New American Standard Bible (NASB), 1975 edition unless indicated.